Developer Guide

 When the application is in deliverable, meeting or contact mode, the respective UI parts will be displayed.
 For example,

 to show the list of deliverables the user has.
-The right side consists of the DeliverableDetailsPanel
+The right side consists of the DeliverableDetailsPanel which will display the full details

 of the deliverable that the user is viewing or just performed an operation on.
 The same idea is applicable for meeting and contact mode.